 - While it was estimated that some of the additional pokies expenditure would be transferred from the Craigieburn Sporting Club and other pokies venues in Hume, the diversion of trade was likely to be minor.

 - The portion of new gaming expenditure not attributable to problem gambling is an economic benefit.
 The commission considered it likely the majority of new expenditure would not be associated with problem gambling.
 There was also evidence that a considerable proportion of the new expenditure would be from gamblers outside of Hume.

 - While Hume residents have a higher level of disadvantage and financial vulnerability, the commission considered that Craigieburn residents have a relatively average level of advantage and disadvantage.
-Further, the population growth and zoning in the area is likely to improve the SEIFA index outcome over time.
-The commission also considered the hotel's RSG practices, the size of the venue, its closeness to a shopping centre, and submissions received from community organisations in determining there is a risk of increased problem gambling expenditure.
+Further, the population growth and zoning in the area is likely to improve the Social Economic Index for Areas outcome over time.
+The commission also considered the hotel's responsible service of gaming practices, the size of the venue, its closeness to a shopping centre, and submissions received from community organisations in determining there is a risk of increased problem gambling expenditure.

-In making this determination, the commission weighed the following socal impact benefits and disbenefits:
+In making this determination, the commission weighed the following social impact benefits and disbenefits.

 - As the hotel was sometimes crowded with patrons from buses who could not find a spare machine, the additional pokies would better serve the needs of gaming patrons.

 - The only renovations at the hotel are to be made to the gaming room.